EladB1/swervec/README.md

     1. Lexical Analysis
     2. Parsing
     3. Semantic Analysis
+    4. IR generation
-    4. Optimization
+    5. Optimization
-    5. Code generation
+    6. Code generation

 Although the phases can, and most likely will, change as the project goes on.